kyuupichan/electrumx/docs/peer_discovery.md

-On connecting, a server should confirm the peer is serving the same network, ideally via the genesis block hash of the :func:`server.features` RPC call below.
+On connecting, a server should confirm the peer is serving the same network, ideally via the genesis block hash of the `server.features` RPC call below.
 Also the height reported by the peer should be within a small number of the expected value.
 If a peer is on the wrong network it should never be advertised to clients or other peers.
 Such invalid peers should perhaps be remembered for a